joshuacheng/tetris-clone/DEVELOPMENT.md

 - 4/25: The "next piece" indicator has been added, which was easy to implement because the technology to draw pieces already exists.
 The sound lag issues have been fixed.
 The mp3 file I was using simply had a 0.2 second delay and I needed to cut it more.
+- 4/29: Mostly all that's left in this game is extra features, like the ghost button toggle and volume slider I added today.
+The big things left that I want to do are making the game look aesthetically pleasing and refactoring some code.